NicolePonto/NicolePonto/README.md

 - 👋 Hi, I’m @NicolePonto
-- 👀 I’m interested in psychology, technology and philosophy
 - 🌱 I’m currently finishing a computer science certificate and a degree in psychology
 - 📫 nicolnicky25@gmail.com